Iowa’s Seth Malcom Commits To Nebraska Football

 Iowa linebacker Seth Malcom pulled the trigger on Saturday night and announced his commitment to the Nebraska football team via Twitter.
 Malcom picked the Huskers over five other teams who had given him official scholarship offers.
 Among those teams was his home state’s Iowa State Cyclones.

 The player is rated as a 3-star prospect according to 247Sports‘ composite rankings and is the 17th best player in Iowa for the 2021 class.
 While the player is listed as an outside linebacker for FBS schools, he spent time on both sides of the ball for his high school, Fremont Mills.
-He isn’t among the highest-ranked players in the country, rating as only the 78th best outside linebacker in the class but he has gotten more attention in the last few months from Power 5 programs.
+He isn’t among the highest-ranked players in the country, rating as only the 78th best outside linebacker in the class, but he has gotten more attention in the last few months from Power 5 programs.

 In addition to Nebraska and Iowa State, Malcom also had scholarship offers from Minnesota and Kansas State.
 Boise State and Wyoming also came calling, with the Broncos being the last team to offer the linebacker before he committed to the Huskers.